0xAS/0xas.github.com/_posts/2014-11-11-Primer-C++-Notes.md

 - Definitions:
     + *Container*: a type holds a collection of objects of a specified type.
-    + *adaptors*: container adaptors adapts an underlying container type by defining a new interface in terms of the operations provided by the original type. *stackm*, *queue* and *priority_queue*.
+    + *adaptors*: container adaptor adapts an underlying container type by defining a new interface in terms of the operations provided by the original type. *stack*, *queue* and *priority_queue*.
     + *sequantial container*: a type that holds an *ordered* collection of objects of a single type.
 Elements in a sequential container are accessed by position.
     + *iterator*: a type whose operations support navigating among the elements of a container and examining values in the container.
     + *iterator range*: denoted by a pair of iterators that refer to two elements, or to one past the last element, in the same container.